 When you add hardwood floors to your home, your first thought probably isn’t about how the relative humidity in your home will affect them.
 You’re more likely thinking about how great they look.
 But if you want to keep them looking great, it’s important to understand how the humidity in your home can impact your flooring.

 Having too high or too low humidity can cause problems, and it’s important to keep your home’s relative humidity within a good range.
 For best results, keep your home’s temperature between 65-75 degrees Fahrenheit.
-Keep a relative humidity between 30-50%.
+Keep a relative humidity between 35-60%, and 40-42% should be your target during the winter.

 First: What is relative humidity?